juntao/arenztopia/content/news/Issue 43.md

 ## Poetry
-By Lorenzo Avila
+By Lorenzo Avila, edited by Tony Yuan

-Beach
+Beach:
 It's time for the beach.
-Sunmmer
+Summer
 Sand
 Waves
-Beach
+Beach.

 ## Obituary
 By Owen Miyazoi